Showing posts with label Portugal. Show all posts

 Portugal is often thought of as a Mediterranean country.
 Portuguese is a Latin language, the climate, particularly in the Algarve is Mediterranean as is the food.
 Tomatoes, garlic and peppers are important while olive oil is the essential cooking medium, condiment and salad dressing.
 All it lacks is a Mediterranean coast.

-Warm and blue, but definitely the Atlantic Ocean, not the Mediterranean Sea
+Warm(ish) and blue, but definitely the Atlantic Ocean, not the Mediterranean Sea

 Carvoeiro

-I have nothing against Indian restaurants or ceviche, but this post is about Portuguese food, mostly with a distinct Algarve accent.
+I have nothing against Indian restaurants or ceviche, but this post is about Portuguese food with am Algarve accent.
 It is not fine dining (though the Algarve has its Michelin starred restaurants), nor exclusively about restaurant food, it is about good food at everyday prices – something Portugal does supremely well.

 Breakfast